EoinTravers/hugo.eointravers.com/content/post/online-studies/index.md

 ---
-title: "Freelance Work: I can put your research online"
+title: "Freelance Work: I can put your research online [Update: Not any more]"
 summary: "Update: Now I can't."
 date: "2020-05-13"
 ---